Troubleshooting

 - Verify the user has the right role for the environment they are in.

-- Route unresolved access issues to the environment administrator, not to policy reviewers.
+- Route unresolved access issues to an organization administrator, not to policy reviewers.

 Evidence exports are hard to use later

-- Include the event identifiers, time window, and environment name with every export.
+- Include the request identifiers, time window, and environment name with every export.

-- Record whether the export supports an audit, customer incident, or internal tuning review.
+- Record whether the export supports an audit, customer incident, or compliance review.

-- Keep the policy version or rollout context next to the export whenever possible.
+- Keep the configuration version or rollout context next to the export whenever possible.

 Diagnostic commands